adityashah841/Aura/README.md

 # Aura
 *Personalized, voice-driven AI assistant with end-to-end command execution and advanced privacy.*

 Aura is a cross-platform, federated-learning-enabled assistant that converts natural-language voice commands into safe, sandboxed CLI actions and API calls.
-Built by the TensionFlow team, Aura combines cutting-edge ASR, a customizable LLM pipeline, and live integrations to help you automate complex tasks—while keeping your data private.
+Built by the TensionFlow team, Aura combines cutting-edge ASR, a customizable LLM pipeline, and live integrations to help you automate complex tasks while keeping your data private.

 ---